redhat-appstudio/infra-deployments/components/build-service/README.md

 | 2.
 Run build-deploy example with a quarkus app. | MY_QUAY_USER=mkovarik ./hack/build/build-via-appstudio.sh https://github.com/devfile-samples/devfile-sample-code-with-quarkus
 | 3.
 View your build on the OpenShift Console under the pipelines page or view the logs via CLI. | `tkn pipelinerun logs`      |

-## Tests via AppStudio
+## Tests via StoneSoup

-To validate execution via AppStudio you can run `./hack/build/build-via-appstudio.sh` script which sets credentials and AppStudio application and components.
+To validate execution via StoneSoup you can run `./hack/build/build-via-appstudio.sh` script which sets credentials and StoneSoup application and components.
 Without parameters it creates example components.

 ```
 export MY_QUAY_USER=mkovarik